dpa99c/phonegap-launch-navigator/README.md

 There is an [example Cordova project](https://github.com/dpa99c/phonegap-launch-navigator-example) which demonstrates usage of this plugin.
 The example currently runs on Android, iOS, Windows Phone 8.1, Windows 8.1 (PC), and Windows 10 (PC) platforms.

-# Legacy v2 API

-The plugin API has changed in v3, but the v2 API is still supported, although deprecated and will be removed in a future version, so plugin users are urged to migrate to the new API.
-Calls to the plugin which use the v2 API syntax will display a deprecation warning message in the JS console.

 # Platform-specifics

 ## Android